-The Graeme Ashley Award was first presented in 1977, thereby making it the oldest award that has been continually presented award at the Leeming Spartan Cricket Club.
+The Graeme Ashley Award was first presented in 1977, thereby making it the Leeming Spartan Cricket Club’s oldest award that has been continually presented since its introduction.

-The award now holds a special place in Leeming Spartan history, and is known to be the highest individual honour one can receive at the Club, behind only that of Life Membership.
+The award now holds a special place in Leeming Spartan history, and it is known to be the highest individual achievement one can receive, behind only that of Life Membership.

 Named in honour of one of the greatest stalwarts the Club has ever seen, Graeme Ashley, it takes a very special person to win the Best Club Person Award.

-The award is presented at the end of season windup to the individual who has made the single biggest contribution to the behind-the-scenes running of the Club,
+It is presented at the end of season windup to the individual who has made the single biggest contribution to the behind-the-scenes running of the Club.

 There are no qualifications to win the Best Club Person, other than to be prepared to dedicate a years’ worth of time and effort to the Leeming Spartan Cricket Club.

 One does not have to be a playing member of the Club nor a Committee Member to win the award, but must make a hugely significant contribution to helping the Club succeed.